-The Australian Federation of Disability Organisations (AFDO) is the peak organisation in the disability sector representing people with disability.
-Our member organisations are run by and for people with disability.
+The Australian Federation of Disability Organisations (AFDO) is the peak organisation in the disability sector representing people with lived experience of disability.
+Our member organisations are run by people with lived experience of disability.
 AFDO is the place for organisations that represent people with disability to work together to achieve common goals.

 AFDO works to develop a community where people with disability can participate in all aspects of social, economic, political and cultural life.
 This includes genuine participation in mainstream community life, the development of respectful and valued relationships, social and economic participation and the opportunity to contribute as valued citizens.